Previous dayFebruary 9, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 2.4 earthquake was recorded 105 km S of Sand Point, Alaska on February 9, 2026 at 15:03 UTC.
-It arrived roughly 4 hours after a larger magnitude 3.0 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 10.0 km, the event was shallow crustal.
+On February 9, 2026 at 15:03 UTC, a magnitude 2.4 earthquake struck 105 km S of Sand Point, Alaska.
+Coming 4 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 54.397°, -160.294°.
+Coordinates: 54.397°, -160.294°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09